Canada is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 US Department of State Money Laundering assessment (INCSR)

 Canada is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Money laundering activities in Canada involve the proceeds of illegal drug trafficking, fraud, corruption, counterfeiting and piracy, and tobacco smuggling and trafficking, among others.
-Foreign-generated proceeds of crime are laundered in Canada, and professional, third-party money laundering is a key concern.
+Money laundering in Canada involves the proceeds of illegal drug trafficking, fraud, corruption, counterfeiting and piracy, and tobacco smuggling and trafficking, among others.
+Foreign generated proceeds of crime are laundered in Canada, and professional, third-party money laundering is a key concern.
 Transnational organized crime groups and professional money launderers are key threat actors.

 Although the legislative framework does not allow law enforcement to have direct access to Canada’s FIU databases, financial intelligence is received and disclosed effectively.
 The government should take steps to increase enforcement and prosecution.

 There are no international sanctions currently in force against this country.

 Rating (100-Good / 0-Bad)